SQE preparation courses

 Find out which institutions offer Solicitors Qualifying Exam (SQE) preparation courses by using our Courses search.

-The SQE was introduced in September 2021 to replace the Legal Practice Course (LPC) and become the final, centralised assessment that all aspiring solicitors must pass to qualify as a solicitor, regardless of the route taken (eg, legal apprenticeship or university).
+The SQE is the final, centralised assessment that all aspiring solicitors must now pass to qualify as a solicitor, regardless of the route taken (eg, legal apprenticeship or university).

-Unlike the LPC, the SQE is a set of exams (SQE1 and SQE2) and isn’t a course.
-However, over the past year, education providers across the country have been developing various SQE preparation courses designed to prepare candidates to sit and pass the SQE assessments.
+The SQE is a set of exams (SQE1 and SQE2) and isn’t a course.
+However, education providers across the country have developed various SQE preparation courses designed to prepare candidates to sit and pass the SQE assessments.

 You can read LawCareers.Net’s ‘guide to SQE preparation courses’ for further information.

-There are various transitional arrangements in place but anyone who wants to qualify as a solicitor, who doesn’t meet the SRA’s transitional arrangements (ie, to continue with the old LPC route), must complete the SQE.
-The various preparation courses that have been created will be aimed at individuals at different stages – for example, there are SQE preparation courses designed specifically for non-law students.
+There are various transitional arrangements in place but anyone who wants to qualify as a solicitor, who doesn’t meet the SRA’s transitional arrangements (ie, to continue with the old Legal Practice Course (LPC) route), must complete the SQE.
+The various preparation courses are aimed at individuals at different stages – for example, there are SQE preparation courses designed specifically for non-law students.

 You can find out more about this via the SQE hub, sponsored by The University of Law, and our guide to SQE preparation courses.